saras152/myBehavioralCloningProject/README.md

 * model.h5 containing a trained convolution neural network
 * README.md  summarizing the results

-#### 2. Submission includes functional code

-Using the Udacity provided simulator, the drive.py and my model.h5 file, the car can be driven autonomously around the track by executing ```python drive.py model.h5``` in the command prompt window, and starting the simulator in autonomous mode for the track 1.
+Using the simulator, the drive.py and my model.h5 file, the car can be driven autonomously around the track by executing ```python drive.py model.h5``` in the command prompt window, and starting the simulator in autonomous mode for the track 1.

-#### 3. Submission code is usable and readable

 The model.py file conains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

 ### Model Architecture

-#### 1. An appropriate model architecture has been employed

 My model consists of multiple layers of convolution neural network with 5x5, 3x3 filter sizes and depth of 24 and a stride of 2(model.py lines 24-32).
 The model includes RELU layers to introduce nonlinearity along with every convolutution layer and dense layer, and the data is normalized in the model using a Keras lambda layer (code line 22).

-#### 2. Attempts to reduce overfitting in the model

 The model contains dropout layers in order to reduce overfitting (model.py lines 29,31,33).
 The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

-#### 3. Model parameter tuning

 The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 40).

-#### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving, recovering from the left and right sides of the road.
 I also used some training data from patches of the road where some side lines are missing.
 The next section gives more details about how I created the training data.